 Need/issue Performance target Action Priority Means of assessing achievement Landscaping Visually integrate the park with vegetation on adjoining properties and with street trees.
 Landscape street frontages with suitable native and exotic species.
-High Landscaping meets Council requirements Screening Minimise visual impact of the park from adjoining roads.
+High Landscaping meets Council requirements Screening Minimise visual and noise impact of the park from adjoining roads.
 Recognise the need for privacy of neighbours from park users.
-Plant deciduous/ semi-formal trees on the northern and western boundaries.
 Plant native screening trees on the eastern boundary where privacy of adjoining neighbours is required.
 High Trees established and healthy Vehicle access and parking Off-street parking spaces constructed Limited street parking conflicts Construct and mark parking spaces off Bootles Lane and Fernadell Drive.
 High Parking spaces constructed No complaints about parking from park users and neighbours Universal access Access to all parts of the park Undertake an Access Audit after construction of the park and address any shortfalls High Access Audit complete Identify suitable locations for access by people with disability and people with prams High Easy access to the park by people with disability and people with prams